-And if you’re an adventurous eater who enjoys bold flavors, many of the best meal kit delivery services feature recipes from cuisines far and wide — whether it’s an Indian curry, Chinese stir fry, Italian tortellini, Greek gyros, Mexican tacos or more homegrown fare like burgers and fries.
+If you’re an adventurous eater who enjoys bold flavors, many of the best meal kit delivery services feature recipes from cuisines far and wide — whether it’s a Mexican tacos, Chinese stir fry, Italian pasta, Indian curry or more homegrown fare like burgers and fries.
 You can also choose meals that are good for kids and families.

 Keep reading for our list of the best meal kit delivery services.

 What are the best meal kit delivery services?

 Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The best meal kit delivery services combine choice, good ingredients and interesting recipes — all for a palatable price.

 Our top selection, Martha & Marley Spoon, may be on the higher end when it comes to cost per serving, but the price comes down when you order more meals for more people.
 It offers plenty of options to choose from, making it ideal for anyone who is following a certain eating plan, has dietary restrictions or is just plain picky about what they eat.
 The service partnered with Martha Stewart to use her recipes, so you know: It’s a good thing.